praveenakamrshadow/CineWave/README.md

 - Browse and search for movies and TV shows
 - View detailed information about a movie or TV show
-- Watch trailers and video clips (if available)
+- Watch trailers
+- availability in various digital platforms to watch, rent, buy
 - Infinite scrolling for seamless content loading
-- Responsive design for optimal viewing on different devices

 ## Technologies Used